nolotiro/nolotiro.org/README.md

 ## Automatic Installation

-You need to install [VirtualBox] and [Vagrant]:
+You need to install [VirtualBox] and [Vagrant].
 Then from the root directory of the project, execute

 ```
 vagrant up